Power Sources links

 Regarding the ODSTM-1 development and project status together with a well known optical institute specific measurements with monolithic spectrometers wave ranges of 1200 – 1600 nm are successful done all measurements are based on the detection principle which are described in the former patent application DE19542289 used non treated LDPE films in 15 and 30 µm thicknesses by 28 mN/m base level comparison measurements of LDPE films with one side corona treated of 38, 48, 52, 60 mN/m test results are positive with good prospects for further developments.

-Science/test results at our website http://www.microperforation.com/odstm-1-optical-dyne-control.html
+Test results at our website http://www.microperforation.com/odstm-1-optical-dyn-control.html

 Current publications and copyrights targets to the ODSTM-1 subject, contents and physical working method

-to the state-of-the-art of STATIC surface tension measurement have been
+Extracts of the publications and patent applications relating to the state-of-the-art of STATIC surface tension measurement have been compiled.

 Further information are mentioned in the application document.

-Key datas of Opto Dynamic
+Key datas of Opto Dynamic Surface-Tension Measuring system ODSTM-1

 · web widths : up to 6000 mm